InferSoft-inc/app-challenge/README.md

 - **docker-compose.yml:** Docker Compose configuration file.
 - **README.md:** Project documentation.

+## Tech Stack Choices

+1. Frontend: I chose Next.js' App Router because it is the newest web framework.
+Vercel is great.
+Lots of tutorials.
+App Router is new but I am familiar.
+2. Backend: It was a 50/50 toss up between Flask and Fast API.
+Both are written in Python and are relatively easy to learn.
+3. Vector DB: FAISS.
+Extremely easy to get up and running.
+4. Relational Database: I chose mysql because I am familiar with it and it's running for my other applications.
+5. LLMs: I used GPT4o whenever I needed the best results somewhat quickly.
+I could have used Opus but latency becomes an issue.
+I used Llama3 with Groq to form the final responses because GPT4o would be overkill and we want results fast.
+6. Reranking: Reranking with Cohere improves results quite a bit.

+## Challenges

+1. RAG out of the box gave extremely poor results.
+I experimented with a few designs but quickly realized I was better of using LLMs to convert those documents to a structured format to query off of.
+2. MongoDB was being quite difficult.
+So I switched to FAISS to save time.
+ChromaDB, Pinecone, LanceDB and QDrant are all better than FAISS.
+But I wanted to ship a prototype.
+3. CORs.
+Easy fix.
+But always something to add.
+4. Textract is very expensive.
+So for testing I made dummy PDFs and used PyMUPDF.
+5. Time and money were the biggest.
+You can build a pretty robust system for this with enough time and money to test.

 ## Engineering Considerations/Improvements

 1. Push the uploaded files to a S3 bucket.
 You'd do so for permanence and so that AWS Textract could read and process multi page files.